-The proponent states that a closure to NFQUs and an \$804 subsistence user prioritization for the 2025/26 regulatory year is necessary for the conservation of a healthy deer population in Unit 2 and to continue the subsistence uses of deer by Unit 2 residents.
-The proponent explains that deer are one of the most important subsistence resources for Prince of Wales Island (POWI) residents, but residents have not been meeting their subsistence needs for deer in recent years.
-The proponent notes that recent reductions in the Unit 2 deer population are exacerbated by substantial competition with NFQUs and other non-local users who come to Unit 2 to hunt deer.
-The proponent is also concerned about the age structure of the deer population as many hunters often target large bucks, which negatively impacts reproduction because does are less likely to breed with younger bucks.
+The proponent of WP26-03/-04 states that a closure to NFQUs and a Section §804 subsistence user prioritization is necessary for the conservation of a healthy deer population in Unit 2, and to continue the subsistence uses of deer by Unit 2 residents.
+The proponent explains that deer are one of the most important subsistence resources for Prince of Wales (POWI) residents, but residents have not been meeting their subsistence needs for deer in recent years.
+They note that recent reductions in the Unit 2 deer population are exacerbated by substantial competition with NFQUs and other non-local users who come to Unit 2 to hunt deer.
+The proponent is also concerned about the age structure of the Unit 2 deer population as many hunters often target large bucks, which negatively impacts reproduction because does are less likely to breed with younger bucks.

-The proponent argues that biological data are lacking with no actual population estimates, and that tracking of the Unit 2 deer population has been limited to reported hunter participation and harvest data in recent years.
-However, traditional ecological knowledge (TEK) from POWI residents and public comments received during Southeast Council meetings strongly attest to a substantial decline of the Unit 2 deer population.
-Using harvest as index for population size, this TEK is corroborated by substantial declines in reported deer harvest taken from Unit 2 since approximately 2015.
+The proponent of WP26-03/-04 argues that biological data are lacking with no actual population estimates, and that tracking of the Unit 2 deer population has been limited to reported hunter participation and harvest data in recent years.
+However, they note that traditional ecological knowledge (TEK) from POWI residents and public comments received during Council meetings strongly attest to a substantial decline of the Unit 2 deer population.
+Using harvest as index for population size, they note that this TEK is corroborated by substantial declines in reported deer harvest taken from Unit 2 since approximately 2015.
 Of particular concern to the proponent, the Unit 2 deer population does not appear to have positively responded to the mild winters of the past two years.
-Deer populations usually increase during mild winters due to higher over winter survival rates, because forage is more accessible.
-However, the proponent notes that while Units 1, 3, and 4 saw a recent increase in deer harvest following these mild winters, Unit 2 harvest slightly declined.
+They explain that deer populations usually increase during mild winters due to higher over winter survival rates, because forage is more accessible.
+However, the proponent of WP26-03/-04 notes that while Units 1, 3, and 4 saw a recent increase in deer harvest following these mild winters, Unit 2 harvest slightly declined.

-The proponent further explains that the recent designation of Ketchikan as a rural community within the Federal Subsistence Management Program (NDP25-01) could have detrimental impacts on Unit 2 deer populations and local hunter opportunity as, without any accompanying regulatory changes, Ketchikan residents will soon have expanded hunting seasons and higher harvest limits in Unit 2 as FQSUs.
-The proponent also notes that during deliberations on Ketchikan's rural status, Ketchikan residents and members of the Federal Subsistence Board (Board) suggested that the \$804 subsistence user prioritization process was an appropriate and effective measure to deal with the negative impacts that Ketchikan's change in rural status might have on local subsistence resources and the continuation of subsistence uses, particularly regarding Unit 2 deer populations and POWI hunters.
-The proponents also recognize that restricting NFQUs is necessary before \$804 restrictions to subsistence users may occur.
+The proponent of WP26-03/-04 further explains that the recent designation of Ketchikan as a rural community within the Federal Subsistence Management Program (NDP25-01) could have detrimental impacts on Unit 2 deer populations and local hunter opportunity, as without any accompanying regulatory changes, Ketchikan residents will have expanded hunting seasons and greater harvest limits in Unit 2 as FQSUs.
+The proponent also notes that during deliberations on Ketchikan's rural status, Ketchikan residents and members of the Federal Subsistence Board (Board) suggested that the Section §804 subsistence user prioritization process was an appropriate and effective measure to deal with the negative impacts that Ketchikan's change in rural status might have on local subsistence resources and the continuation of subsistence uses, particularly regarding Unit 2 deer populations and POWI hunters.
+The proponent of WP26-03/-04 also recognizes that restricting NFQUs is necessary before Section §804 restrictions to subsistence users may occur.